Ph.D, INSERM-UPMC, Paris

 Tuberculosis (TB) is a disease caused by the bacteria Mycobacterium tuberculosis.Tuberculosis claims about 2 million lives annuallyand is the leading cause of death worldwide due to a single bacterial agent.
 The situation is particularly alarming in several developing countries including India, with India accounting for 30% of the global burden of tuberculosis.
 In addition, the emergence and spread of drug resistant strains (that are resistant to most antibiotics currently in use)and thesynergistic association of this disease with AIDS, are posing major challenges for tuberculosis control.
 For these reasons, world health organisation (WHO) has announced tuberculosis as a ‘global emergency’.

 Mycobacteria are intra-cellular pathogens that have developed specific mechanisms to invade and survive within their host.
 The host-pathogen interplay is complex.
-Upon infection with M. tuberculosis, only about 10% of the infected population develop highly contagious, active tuberculosis disease.
-The rest of the population exhibit a clinically latent infection characterized by the persistence of possibly dormant bacilli.
-In latently infected individuals the infection may reactivate and cause active tuberculosis.
+Upon infection with M. tuberculosis, either active active tuberculosis disease can develop or the bacteria can remain dormant causing latent tuberculosis.
+In latently infected individuals, the infection may reactivate and cause active tuberculosis.
 The reactivation risk is higher when confronted by immune suppression, for example, upon co-infection with HIV.

 (i) Identifying and characterizing novel genes that contribute to the virulence and pathogenicity of M.tuberculosis